0xFableOrg/0xFable/docs/architecture.md

 identifiers for all the cards in our hand, and produce a hash of the concatenation.
 That hash can be used to commit to the hand on-chain.

+Actually — we do not concatenate identifiers, but indexes into the `GameData`'s `cards` array, which holds a concatenation of players' decks.
+Because decks are limited in size, this array will always be smaller than 255 in size, meaning we can identify each card with a single byte.

-(You might wonder why we're not using a [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree) here.
+You might also wonder why we're not using a [Merkle root](https://en.wikipedia.org/wiki/Merkle_tree) here.
 Constructing a Merkle tree requires log(n) hash operations, which are very expensive to prove in a zk circuit.
-Additionally, our cards can be represented by a single byte, meaning we can pack them in a small number of field elements, making the single hash operation relatively cheap.)
+Because each card is represented by a single byte, we can pack them in a small number of field elements, making the single hash operation relatively cheap.

+In particular, we currently use the Plonk zero-knowledge scheme (though we will switch to Groth16), compiled with the snarkjs stack.
+Our field elements can carry 31 bytes.
+This means that using two field elements, we can encode decks up to 62 cards in length, which is enough for our purpose.

-This is not yet perfect: the opponent could "brute force" the hash by trying to hash every single possible hand (for a 5-cards hand drawn from a 60-cards, that's very tractable [5.5 million possibilities](https://norswap.com/combinatorics/)), and therefore figure out which card we drew (or otherwise have in our hand at any given time).
+This scheme is not yet perfect: the opponent could "brute force" the hash by trying to hash every single possible hand (for a 5-cards hand drawn from a 60-cards, that's very tractable [5.5 million possibilities](https://norswap.com/combinatorics/)), and therefore figure out which card we drew (or otherwise have in our hand at any given time).